Carl Zeiss Jena Tessar 80 mm lens

 Optical Quality

-The optical quality is quite good.
-It produces sharp images with very nice, saturated, contrast rich colors.
-One thing to keep in mind when using the lens on cameras with M4/3 sensors is, that the angle of view is already equivalent to a telephoto lens.
-Even with in-body image stabilizer camera shake can happen in low light conditions.
-In the beginning I did not consider this, and I got many photos with camera shake.
-That was a bit frustrating and gave me a bad first impression of the lens.
-After considering this and using fast shutter speeds or a tripod, I am able to get great shots with this lens.
+The optical quality of this lens is quite good, producing sharp images with rich, saturated colors and strong contrast.
+However, when using the lens on MFT cameras, it’s important to remember that the angle of view is equivalent to that of a telephoto lens.
+Even with in-body image stabilization, camera shake can occur in low-light conditions.
+Initially, I didn’t account for this and ended up with several images affected by camera shake, which gave me a poor first impression of the lens.
+However, after using faster shutter speeds or a tripod, I was able to capture some great shots.

 Sensor sizeAngle of view35 mm equivalent